 - date:

 - student's name;

 - prescriber or person authorizing administration;

 - medication;

 - medication dosage;

-- administration time;
+- administration time:

-- administration method;
+- administration method:

 - signature and title of the person administering medication; and

 - any unusual circumstances, actions, or omissions.

 Medication shall be stored in a secured area unless an alternate provision is documented.
-Emergency protocols for medication-related reactions shall be posted.
-Medication information shall be confidential information as provided by law.
+The development of emergency protocols for medication-related reactions is required information shall be confidential information as provided by law.

-Revised December 21, 2020
+Revised August 21, 2023